Installation

 # Optional

-# A list of emails which will be granted server admin permissions on login
+# A list of emails that will be granted BSR admin permissions on login

 # Note that this list is case-sensitive